-Students with disabilities can request alternative formats and the library can source these for you.
+Students with disabilities or or a specific learning differences can request alternative formats and the library can source these for you.
 For example, students with a visual impairment can request large-print copies of textbooks.
 To access this support contact Student Disability and Inclusion, who will work with the library to provide you with the resources you need for your studies.

 Copyright is an automatic right, so you own the copyright in your work, and this includes your notes, assignments, and examination answers that you produce whilst you’re a student.
 When you collaborate on a project, you will share the copyright.

 You might like to share your work with others.
 Consider adopting a suitable Creative Commons licence so that you can share content that you create on the web.